djalbat/necessary/README.md

 }); // the first array argument becomes [1, 2, 3, 4, 5]
 ```

-* The `separate()` function separates the first array argument, pushing each of its elements onto either the second or the third array argument depending on whether or not the test callback returns a truthy value:
+* The `separate()` function separates the first array argument, pushing each of its elements onto either the second or the third array argument depending on whether or not the callback returns a truthy value:

 ```
 separate([1, -1, -2, 2, 3, -3], [], [], (element, index) => {